jattu8602/jattu8602/README.md

 - 👋 Hi, I’m @Nitesh Chourasiya
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on my project on c++
+- 💞️ I’m looking to collaborate on my project on web dev i m looking for a data base manager

 - 📫 How to reach me - chaurasiyajatin68@gmail.com
 - other g-mail -- chaurasiyanitesh68@gmail.com